Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

 balR :: Tree a -> Tree a
 ```

-Now as red nodes don't contribute to the height of the tree and given invariant 1, that red nodes can only have black child, when a deletion of a node occurs, the violation of invariant 2 can happen and the left and right subtree might not be of equal height(Remember only black node contribute to the height of the tree.)
+Now as red nodes don't contribute to the height of the tree and given invariant 1, that red nodes can only have black child, when a deletion of a node occurs, the violation of invariant 2 can happen and the left and right subtree might not be of equal height(Remember only black nodes contribute to the height of the tree.)

 `balL` concerns the cases where deletion has occurred from the left subtree.
 Hence in `balL` we can assume that the left subtree is shorter than the right subtree.
 What are the possible cases?